MalahatNation/governance-library/local-education-agreement.md

 **"Tuition Funding"** means the Tuition Funding received by the Nation from Indigenous Services Canada for the education of Nation Students in the School District who are on the Nominal Roll, which is invoiced for by the Board as per the Nation Student Rates established by the Ministry annually and as determined by the snapshot date of September 30th.

-**"Vulnerable Student"** means a student who has been identified as finding learning more challenging based on the following factors: not meeting learning outcomes, significant absence from school, not transitioning to the next grade, failing courses, behaviour issues, under suspension, not at grade level and/or is a child in care.
+**"Vulnerable Student"** means a student who has been identified as finding learning more challenging based on the following factors: not meeting learning outcomes, significant absence from school, not transitioning to the next grade, failing courses, behavior issues, under suspension, not at grade level and/or is a child in care.

 # APPENDIX B – Assessment Protocol